-Submitting a purchased essay
+Submitting a purchased assignment

 code | scenario | smart strategies | consequences